greenonline/TinyTextAdventure_in_ZIL/README.md

 #### Moving everything?

-Moving over the still missing files to `/usr/local/bin`:
+Attempting to continue with the installation of `zilf` and moving over the remaining missing files to `/usr/local/bin`:

 ```none
 % cp bin/Debug/net8.0/zilf.runtimeconfig.json /usr/local/bin